MakeSchool-Tutorials/Makestagram-Swift-Part2/P20-Friend-Search/content.md

 >
           let results = results as?
 [PFObject] ?? []
 >
-          for likes in results {
+          for follow in results {
-            likes.deleteInBackgroundWithBlock(nil)
+            follow.deleteInBackgroundWithBlock(nil)
           }
       }
     }